Focal Inverse Distance Transform Maps for Crowd Localization: Our Method

 where $I'$ is the IDT map, and $ C $ is an additional constant (set $ C $ = 1) to avoid being divided by zero, as the range of distance transform map is [0, $+\infty$).
 The IDT map is a special form of the iKNN map~\cite{olmschenk2019improving} (when the K is set as 1).
 It is noteworthy that \cite{olmschenk2019improving} only uses the iKNN map for the counting task instead of the localization task.
 Compared to the widely used density map, the IDT (i1NN~\cite{olmschenk2019improving}) map can accurately represent the individual locations, which correspond to the local maxima.
 However, the IDT map presents a faster response decay away from the head center and slower response decay in the background, as shown in the distance distribution curve in Fig.~\ref{fig:fidt_idt}(b).
 Ideally, the decay should be slower away from the head, and the response of the background should be quickly close to 0, which means the model should focus on the foregrounds (head regions).
 Thus, we propose the Focal Inverse Distance Transform (FIDT) map, defined as:

 where $I$ is the FIDT map we proposed, $\alpha$ and $\beta$ set as 0.02 and 0.75, respectively.
-As shown in Fig.~\ref{fig:fidt_idt}(b), the curve examples of the IDT map and FIDT map are illustrated.
+As shown in Fig.~\ref{fig:fidt_idt}(b), the curve examples of the IDT and FIDT map are illustrated.
 Compared with the IDT map, the FIDT map shows slower response decay away from the head center, and the response of background is close to 0, as shown in Fig.~\ref{fig:fidt_idt}(c) and Fig.~\ref{fig:fidt_idt}(d).
+It is noteworthy that the proposed FIDT map is totally different from the density map that uses small Gaussian kernels.
+The latter still presents overlap in extremely dense scenes, and a recent method~\cite{xu2022autoscale} has demonstrated that small Gaussian kernels can not report satisfying localization and counting performance.